cgjuraj/money-transfer-app/README.md

 # money-transfer-app

-A command line vending machine using Java, File I/O and JUnit Testing.
-Inventory is listed from a text file that updates for every purchase with proper change dispensed.
-All interactions and money transfers are logged in an audit file.
+A Venmo-inspired clone using Java, Spring Boot, Integration Testing, REST API and SQL.
+The app allows the user to securely send, receive, request, approve, reject and view money transfers.